Build context

 - The relative or absolute path to a local directory

-- The address of a remote Git repository, tarball, or plain-text file
+- A remote URL of a Git repository, tarball, or plain-text file

-- A piped plain-text file or a tarball using standard input
+- A plain-text file or tarball piped to the

 Filesystem contexts

-then that becomes the set of files that the builder can access during the build.
+file, then that becomes the set of files that the builder can access during the

 A filesystem build context is processed recursively: